nrweir/western_match/README.md

 ### kmeans_models:
 K-Means clustering models used to generate groups of related ORB and SIFT feature "words" for hashing gel images.
 See [Duplicate_Detection](Notebooks/Duplicate_Detection.ipynb) for details of how this works.

+### Other:
+- gcloud_ssd_inception_v2_gel_2.config: Config file for transfer learning with the Inception model.
+Provided for parameter reference.